Nespresso machines can feel pretty complicated to handle when you first purchase one.

 While putting your machine through this process can be frustrating, you'll notice that it runs significantly smoother after completing it.

-The machine may also need to be cleaned in addition to the descaling process.
+The machine may also require cleaning in addition to the descaling process.

 For now, let's talk about how to perform the descaling process: